 A durian is a smelly fruit that has been banned from being eaten on public transport in several South-East Asian countries.
 A dulcian, on the other hand, is the Renaissance grandfather of the bassoon and it has been excluded from modern concert halls for far too long, if this concert featuring Australian virtuoso Jane Gower is anything to go by.

-Based in Denmark but a regular Baroque bassoonist with our leading HIP ensembles, Gower showed off the many charms of this keyless double reed woodwind instrument with a quartet of multi-national colleagues for an intriguing program of works by early Baroque composers who don’t normally make the playlists alongside Bach, Vivaldi and Handel.
+Based in Denmark but a regular Baroque bassoonist with our leading HIP ensembles, Gower shows off the many charms of this keyless double reed woodwind instrument with a quartet of multi-national colleagues for an intriguing program of works by early Baroque composers who don’t normally make the playlists alongside Bach, Vivaldi and Handel.

 Lars Ulrik Mortensen and Jane Gower: Baroque Without Bortders.
 Photo © Jay Patel